Safavid Georgia: 16th century

-In 1551 the Safavids gained the eastern part of the principality of Samtskhe.
+In 1551 the Safavids gained the eastern part of the Samtskhe-Saatabago.
 In 1555, during Tahmasp I's reign, the Peace of Amasya was signed with the neighboring Ottoman Empire.
 According to the terms of the treaty, eastern Georgia (including eastern Samtskhe) remained in Iranian hands while western Georgia (including western Samtskhe) ended up in Turkish hands.
 To speed up the process of integration into the empire, Tahmasp I imposed numerous Iranian political and social institutions such as bilingual Georgian–Persian farmâns, with the aim of establishing Persian as the official administrative language of Safavid Georgia.
-It was also during his reign that the first Georgian royal, a convert to Islam named Davud Khan (1569–1578) was put on the puppet throne in Tiflis.
+It was also during his reign that the first Georgian royal, a convert to Islam named Daud Khan was put on the puppet throne in Tbilisi.
 These events marked the start of almost 250 years of Iranian political dominance, with a few brief intermissions, over eastern Georgia.

+In 1559, the first provincial vizier was assigned to the Azerbaijan province, with authority over the Georgia province as well as Shirvan including Shaki.
+These provincial viziers, also known as royal viziers, held the title of vazir-e koll, and received instructions from the central government located in the royal capital, instead of the local governor.